Image

 I know the world moves fast and life is busy — but if our goal is to raise self-sufficient, grounded kids, we need to find ways to spend more time with them in the kitchen, not less.
 That’s where we can let go of the lecture — and instead hand them a spoon.

-Patchy rain nearby, with a high of 55 and low of 37 degrees.
-Sunny in the morning, overcast for the afternoon and evening, clear overnight.
+Sunny, with a high of 88 and low of 71 degrees.
+Moderate rain during the morning, sunny in the afternoon, clear during the evening, mist overnight.